 Graduate-level courses for the certificate include four required courses selected from a structured menu.
-Among those courses included are those dealing with deterrence, American foreign policy, terrorism, and national security policy.
-Typically, this certificate requires residency in the first term of the summer semester followed by courses taken via distance education to complete the program.
+Among those courses included are those dealing with deterrence, American foreign policy, cyber policy and national security policy.
+Typically, this certificate requires residency in the first term of the summer semester during which two courses are taken, followed by two courses which may be taken synchronously via distance education to complete the program.
 An individual who successfully completes the program will be awarded the certificate by the Bush School.
-Grades for courses taken as part of this program will appear on the official university transcript, together with notation that the certificate has been achieved.
 Inquiries may be addressed to the Bush School.
-For more information, visit or call (979) 458-2276.
+For more information, visitor call (979) 458-2276.

 Graduate Certificate in National Security Affairs (CNSA)